download pdf here: Mosquitos love

 With a bit of practice, it becomes easy to detect larvae in standing water.
 Sunlight helps show them, or a good flashlight.
 They are easily visible, about 3/8″ long, and a slight disruption of the water encourages them to zip around looking for shelter.

 In the 4-part mosquito life cycle*, the most vulnerable stage is the larva.
-Eggs are designed to survive, pupae don’t eat and their chief enemy would be rough water preventing them from breathing, and adults as we all observe are elusive fliers.
+Eggs are designed to survive, pupae don’t need to eat and their chief enemy would be rough water preventing them from breathing, and adults are elusive fliers and many survive even the most determined application of toxic chemicals.

 But larvae depend on feeding on organic matter in unclean standing water.
-If they get too hot or cold, don’t find enough food, or can’t breathe regularly at the surface, they will develop into adults either slowly or not at all.
+If they get too hot or cold, don’t find enough food, or can’t breathe regularly at the surface of calm water, they will develop into adults either slowly or not at all.
 Continue reading

 If you spot stray tires, get them removed!